-Economists use a concept of this type of resource: public goods.
+Economists call this type of resource public goods.
 This is a type of wealth not as money in the bank, nor does it contribute directly to a country's gross domestic product.
-The price in dollars of a thing is only what you need to pay to possess it, whilst the value of the thing, a camera for example, can be stored wealth of useful information or happy memories you can share.
+Price in dollars of a thing is only what you need to pay to possess it, whilst the value of the thing, a camera for example, can be stored wealth of useful information you can share.
 Public goods are wealth as both systems and things that can be shared: clean air, libraries, street lighting.
-The classic example of a public good is from the people and organizations of a maritime nation who build lighthouses around their coast: any and all mariners can benefit from the service whilst no mariner is excluded from using the service.
+The classic example of a public good is from a maritime nation that builds lighthouses around its coast: any mariner can benefit from the service whilst no mariner is excluded from use..
 These are the calculations of ecosystem services: a term that sits uncomfortably amongst the aesthetics of woodland planting as too mercenary for some tastes, or just incomprehensibly mathematical.
 The concept of ecosystem service is about biological, living, resources that are useful to people.
 Insects pollinating crops of fruit or vegetables are from the farmer's point of view an ecosystem service.
 Mercenary or altruistic notwithstanding, if volunteers running a small-scale project to regenerate a woodland can obtain funds in direct exchange for the monetary value of the carbon these trees will store then ecosystem services demand attention.